Geological history of Earth: Proterozoic Eon

-The first-known glaciations occurred during the Proterozoic, one began shortly after the beginning of the eon, while there were at least four during the Neoproterozoic, climaxing with the Snowball Earth of the Varangian glaciation.
+The first-known glaciations occurred during the Proterozoic, one that began shortly after the beginning of the eon, while there were at least four during the Neoproterozoic, climaxing with the Snowball Earth of the Varangian glaciation.

 Phanerozoic

 The Phanerozoic Eon is the current eon in the geologic timescale.
 It covers roughly 539 million years.
 During this period continents drifted apart, but eventually collected into a single landmass known as Pangea, before splitting again into the current continental landmasses.

 The Phanerozoic is divided into three eras – the Paleozoic, the Mesozoic and the Cenozoic.

 Most of the evolution of multicellular life occurred during this time period.